OfficeDev/outlook-dev-docs/docs/add-ins/validate-an-identity-token.md

 ### Verify the domain

-In addition to implementing the verification logic described previously in this section, you may also choose to require that the domain of the `amurl` claim matches the Autodiscover domain for the user.
+When implementing the verification logic described previously in this section, you should also require that the domain of the `amurl` claim matches the Autodiscover domain for the user.
 To do so, you'll need to use or implement Autodiscover.
 To learn more, you can start with [Autodiscover for Exchange](/exchange/client-developer/exchange-web-services/autodiscover-for-exchange).

 ## Validate the identity token signature